yonyou-tsdb/iotdb-toolkit/README.md

 See https://github.com/limeng32/iotdbui-back/blob/docker/README.md

-#### Deployment steps
+#### Traditional deployment

 1.In the project root directory execute `mvn clean install` to compile, then you can find the iotdb-ui-0.12.5.jar file in the target folder

 2.Make sure the sqlite file `iotdbui.db` exists in the project root directory.
 If you use another database, you need to modify the `src/main/resources/application.yml` file

-3. The sending mail service has been added since `0.12.4`.
+3.The sending mail service has been added since `0.12.4`.
 If you need to use this feature, you need to have a mailbox with the smtp service enabled, and then add the mailbox configuration in application.yml in the project root directory, and the IoTDB-UI Frontend (ie IP and port) frontend.
 For example, the configuration on the demo server is as follows:

 ```
 iotdbui: